GitauHarrison/notes/web_development_overview.md

 Front-end developement referes to displaying what a user sees when they load a web application.
 Front-end is made possible using HTML, CSS and JavaScript.

-HTML (Hyper Text Markup Language) is the standard markup language fow creating web applications.
-It is used to descript the **structure** of a web page.
+HTML (Hyper Text Markup Language) is the standard markup language for creating web applications.
+It is used to describe the **structure** of a web page.

 CSS (Cascading Style Sheets) is used to set the rules that specify how we will style a web page.
 So, it's main function (as you can see from its full name) is to style a web page.

 JavaScript is a [scripting language](https://cs.lmu.edu/~ray/notes/scriptinglangs/) which adds functionality and iteractivity to websites.
-While HTML can create web pages and CSS can customize the pages, they both make static (it won't do anything).
+While HTML can create web pages and CSS can customize the pages, they both make static web applications(they won't do anything).
 And this is where JavaScript comes in.
 It can listen to user events such as button clicks, key presses or even whenever a user hovers the mouse on an item on a web page, making the page more interactive.

 ##### Back-end Web Development